Mills River Area - Pisgah National Forest

 South Mills River

 Farther south is (not surprisingly) the South Mills River.
-This river is rugged and wild, with many excellent trails criss-crossing the gorge and mountains through which it runs, such as the South Mills River, Mullinax, Squirrel Gap, and Turkeypen trails.
-The latter can be accessed from the Forest Service's official Turkeypen trailhead parking area at the end of FS 297, Turkey Pen Road.
+This river is rugged and wild, encompassed by the South Mills River backcountry area.
+There are many excellent trails criss-crossing the gorge and mountains through which it runs, such as the South Mills River, Mullinax, Squirrel Gap, Poundingmill, and Turkeypen trails.
+The latter can be accessed from the Forest Service's Turkeypen trailhead parking area at the end of FS 297, Turkey Pen Road.

 Trails also interconnect between the Bent Creek, Mills River, and Davidson River networks, making longer and overnight backpack trips possible.